geophydog/Beamforming_in_frequency_domain/README.md

 ***
-## Back-azimuth and ray parameter of P or pP phase
+## An example: back-azimuth and ray parameter of P or pP phase
 `2017-06-22T12:31:04|13.7527|-90.9488|46.82|at,pt,us|NEIC PDE|us|pt17173000,at00ory83s,us20009p1a|mww|6.8|us|NEAR COAST OF GUATEMALA`

 #### waveforms